Sectors & Practice Areas

 - Pacific Consolidated Industries v.
 Ministry of National Defense of the Republic of Turkey, United States: Lead counsel in case seeking to throw out the forum selection and choice of law provisions of a foreign defense procurement contract.
 Won dismissal of the case.
 Case No. 96-00561 (C.D.
 Cal.
 1996).

 - Crist et al. v.
-Republic of Turkey et al.: Co-lead counsel in case against the Republic of Turkey in a lawsuit alleging that Turkey wrongfully expropriated the property of U.S. citizens in Northern Cyprus during military hostilities that led to the division of the island.
+Republic of Turkey et al.: Co-lead counsel representing the Republic of Turkey in a lawsuit alleging that Turkey wrongfully expropriated the property of Greek Cypriot Americans in Northern Cyprus during military hostilities that led to the division of the island.
 Won dismissal at the district court on statute of limitations grounds and after obtaining a favorable opinion at the U.S. Court of Appeals for the D.C.
-Circuit won dismissal again on at the district court on jurisdictional grounds.
-107 F.3d 922 (D.C.
-Cir.
-1997), 995 F. Supp.
+Circuit, won dismissal again at the district court on jurisdictional grounds.
+995 F. Supp.
 5 (D.D.C.
 1998).

 - Latchford et al. v.
-Turkish Republic of Northern Cyprus et al.: Lead counsel defending foreign governmental entity in in an ongoing class action lawsuit brought by foreign plaintiffs for alleged involvement in a property development scandal.
-Case No. 12-846 (PLF) (D.D.C. filed Aug.
-24, 2012).
+Turkish Republic of Northern Cyprus et al.: Lead counsel defending foreign governmental entity in a class action lawsuit brought by foreign plaintiffs for alleged involvement in a property development scandal.
+Won dismissal on jurisdictional grounds.
+Case No. 12-846 (PLF) (D.D.C.
+2014).

 - Fiouris et al. v.
-Turkish Republic of Northern Cyprus: Lead counsel defending foreign governmental entity in an ongoing class action lawsuit brought by foreign plaintiffs for alleged interference with rights in property on the island of Cyprus.
-Case No. 10-1225 (PLF) (D.D.C. filed Jul.
-20, 2010).
+Turkish Republic of Northern Cyprus: Lead counsel defending foreign governmental entity in a class action lawsuit brought by foreign plaintiffs for alleged interference with rights in property on the island of Cyprus.
+Won dismissal on jurisdictional grounds.
+Case No. 10-1225 (PLF) (D.D.C.
+2014).

 - Schmidt v.
 Krikorian: Co-counsel for plaintiff, a sitting member of the U.S. Congress, in action before the Ohio Elections Commission in case alleging violation of state elections laws.
 Won favorable verdict at the commission, which ordered a public reprimand of the defendant, who subsequently failed in his election bid.
 The verdict was sustained on subsequent appeals.
 Case 2009E-003, Ohio Elections Comm.